Temporary Restraining Order Lawyer Philadelphia

-If your temporary order is turning into a final order, you could be facing severe personal and maybe even employment consequences.
+If your temporary order is turning into a final order, you could face severe personal and maybe even employment consequences.
 First, you will be required to stay away from the subject of the order.
 This means no direct or indirect communication with the person.
 Once the order becomes final, even the mere allegation of contact will land you in what’s known as an “Indirect Criminal Contempt” hearing, where you can be arrested and even jailed, if a judge believes you contacted the other person.

 Second, most Restraining Orders have provisions that prevent you from owning, carrying, or otherwise having any control over firearms.
 If you’re a Gun Owner, you’ll be required to turn in your guns to the police.
 The police will then likely destroy them.

 Third, Restraining Orders can be searched online.
 If an employer does a background check on you, they will be able to find the fact you have been the subject of a final order.
 This could mean the difference between getting a job or being rejected.
 It is very important you do not ignore the court order.

 Philadelphia Temporary Restraining Order Lawyer

 If you received a temporary restraining order, it is important you contact an attorney as soon as possible.
 These orders require you have a full and final hearing within 72 hours of the issuance.
 That means you don’t have much time to get your case ready.
-If you have an experienced attorney with you, you have a much better chance of getting the case dismissed or a favorable result.
+If you have an experienced attorney with you, you have a much better chance of getting the case dismissed, or else receiving a favorable result.
 Please contact us for a free consultation today.